BrodyDoesArt/discord-bot/README.md

 # About the music module
 This bot includes :
 - A youtube videos support (even ones from public playlists)
-- A queue system (queue songs, remove songs from queue)
+- A queue system (per server queue, add and remove songs from queue)
 - A youtube search system (search from links or key-words)
 - A pretty message system (automatic current song display and deletion)